strapi/documentation/docs/developer-docs/latest/guides/jwt-validation.md

 ---
-title: JWT validation - Strapi Developer Documentation
+title: JWT validation - Strapi Developer Docs
 description: Learn in this guide how to validate a JWT (JSON Web Token) with a third party service.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/guides/jwt-validation.html
 ---